KyleMayes/vulkanalia/tutorial/book/src/pipeline/render_passes.md

 ## Attachment description

 In our case we'll have just a single color buffer attachment represented by one of the images from the swapchain.
-This will be represented by a `vk::AttachmentDescription` which we will build in `create_render_pass`.
+This will be represented by a `vk::AttachmentDescription` which we will build in `^create_render_pass`.

 ```rust,noplaypen
 let color_attachment = vk::AttachmentDescription::builder()